Self-adjoint and Markovian extensions of infinite quantum graphs: A rope ladder graph

 and

 Clearly, the latter holds only if $s>5$.
-Hence, by Lemma \ref{lem:defrl}, $\Nr_\pm (\bH_0) = 2$ for all $s>5$.
+Hence, by Lemma~\ref{lem:defrl}, $\Nr_\pm (\bH_0) = 2$ for all $s>5$.
 In particular, $\ker(\bH) \subset H^1(\cG) \Leftrightarrow s \leq 5$. \end{example}

 \ack We thank Matthias Keller, Daniel Lenz, Primo\v{z} Moravec, Andrea Posilicano and Wolfgang Woess for useful discussions and hints with respect to the literature.
+We also thank the referees for their comments which have helped us to improve the manuscript.
 N.N. appreciates the hospitality at the Institute of Mathematics, University of Potsdam, during a research stay funded by the OeAD (Marietta Blau-grant, ICM-2019-13386), where a part of this work was done.